JohnnyD01/johnnyd01.github.io/README.md

 * `lucide-react`: Provides the iconography used throughout the site.

 ### 4. Build & Deployment Pipeline
 Because this is a React app, it must be "compiled" before the browser can read it.
-I utilized a custom PowerShell workflow to deploy:
+I used a custom PowerShell workflow to deploy:

 ```powershell
 # 1. Clean previous builds to prevent caching errors